-If you’ve been trying to learn how to sing R&B, you may have noticed it’s a powerful, dynamic, expressive genre rooted in soul, blues, and gospel.
-Whether you’re inspired by Stevie Wonder, Aretha Franklin, or modern artists like Summer Walker and H.E.R., mastering R&B vocals takes more than just talent.
+If you’ve been trying to learn how to sing R&B, you may have noticed a few things about the genre.
+R&B is a powerful, dynamic, expressive genre rooted in soul, blues, and gospel.
+Whether you’re inspired by the legendary Stevie Wonder, Aretha Franklin, or modern artists like Summer Walker and H.E.R., mastering R&B vocals takes more than just talent.
+It requires technique, emotion, and practice.

 Step 1: Study the Foundations of R&B

 R&B has evolved over time, but its core elements remain the same: deep emotion, intricate vocal runs, and dynamic storytelling.
-Immerse yourself in its roots:
+To truly embody R&B, immerse yourself in its roots:

-- Soul & Gospel Legends – Ray Charles, Aretha Franklin, Stevie Wonder.
+- Soul & Gospel Legends: Listen to artists like Ray Charles, Aretha Franklin, and Stevie Wonder to understand where R&B began.

-- Modern R&B Artists – Jazmine Sullivan, Summer Walker, Daniel Caesar.
+- Modern R&B Artists: Analyze today’s vocalists like Jazmine Sullivan, Summer Walker, and Daniel Caesar to recognize contemporary styles.

 Step 2: Strengthen Your Vocal Foundation